 In addition to 8-10 units of housing for families and individuals, we imagine a ‘cloister walk’, a playground, community gardens, a small guest house, a library, offices for work and spiritual direction, spaces for neighbourhood use—and a memorandum of understanding with whichever parish church we partner with for mutual space use for prayer and worship and community gathering.

 And as fun as it is to imagine, we know that the ‘nuts and bolts’ work will be tough; neighbourhood consultation, re-zoning, forming community, articulating polity, designing a space, financing and developing in the midst of a pandemic is a challenge.
 However, we believe that, led by God’s Holy Spirit it is the current state of the church, politics and the world that open our hearts to a new way of being church.
 To this point, Archbishop Mark McDonald, in a recent Anglican Journal article wrote: “We can grow by becoming smaller, in receiving and living the Word in sustainable and replicable communities of care and discipleship.
 Some of our remaining buildings will become launching pads for the multiplication of smaller communities of disciples across the land and throughout society.”

 This is our dream.
 Can we lean on some of our existing resources to foster new and renewed ways of being church?
-We’re grateful to the diocesan Vision Fund and the EDGE Network of the United Church of Canada for seeding this audacious hope with generous grants.
+We’re grateful to the diocesan Vision Fund and the United Church of Canada Foundation for seeding this audacious hope with generous grants.